av-riel/04-2D-Platformer/README.md

 for C220 Game Technology
 last updated 10/23/21

-In a post apocalyptic landscape, avoid the trash pandas, wasps, and stab rabbits (bats currently) while collecting as many coins as you can)
+In a post apocalyptic landscape, avoid the trash pandas, wasps, and stab rabbits (bats currently) while collecting as many coins as you can.

 ## Implementaion
 -new tilemap: original assets for floor, wall, and block tiles